-Figure 12 - Providing Unpaid Care in Somerset
+Figure 12 - Providing unpaid care in Somerset

 Unsurprisingly, carers' needs were strongly stated during the qualitative work for this JSNA.
 People commented that families were often more dispersed than in the past and children were unable to give the support that they might have done formerly.
+Others pointed out how, in some groups such as the Chinese community, caring for elderly people was given particular respect.